Mediatization (media): Religion

 Morgan shows how British evangelical printed texts in the late eighteenth and early nineteenth centuries shaped religious life.
 These texts were not endorsed by the state or the church, but still explicitly Christian.
 This is an example of mediatization that was not connected with secularization or modernization.

 Morgan agrees, however, that mediatization remains a useful concept for describing the effects of certain forms of media use.
 The intrigue or mystery that many find in fiction, exotic religions, occultism, astrology, dreams, etc. — what Hjarvard calls banal religion — suggests that images, music, and objects carry a potency that operates independent of explicit or institutional religion.

 Studies of religious media in other parts of the world confirm that mediatization is not necessarily connected with secularization.

 Televangelism has a large influence on religious life in Northern America.

 The American concept of televangelism has been copied in many parts of the world and adopted not only by Christian evangelists, but also by Islamic, Buddhist, and Hinduist preachers.
 This has led to increased competition between the established religious institutions and self-styled televangelists, between different sects, and between different religions.

 Televangelism is a powerful medium for fund raising which has enabled televangelists to establish large business enterprises combining religious activity with entertainment and trade.

 The internet has opened many new possibilities for religious communication.
 Memorial sites on the internet have supplemented or replaced physical cemeteries.

 Dalai Lama performs religious ceremonies online which help Tibetan refugees and diaspora recreate religious practices outside of Tibet.

 Many religious communities around the world are using interactive internet media to communicate with believers, transmit services, give directions and advise, answer questions, and even engage in dialogues between different religions.

 The social media allow a more democratic and less centralized religious dialogue.

 Sharing of religious texts, images, and videos on social media is often encouraged by religious communities.
-Unlike the traditional commercial information economy based on copyright, some televangelists in Singapore are deliberately sharing their media products without intellectual property rights in order to allow their followers to share these works on social media and make new combinations, compositions, and mash-up's such that new ideas can develop and thrive.
+Unlike the traditional commercial information economy based on copyright, some televangelists in Singapore are deliberately sharing their media products without intellectual property rights in order to allow their followers to share these works on social media and make new combinations, compositions, and mash-ups such that new ideas can develop and thrive.